About

 Tailwind optimizes our projects by generating only the necessary CSS, significantly reducing the CSS footprint compared to SCSS functions and nesting.
 This leads to faster load times and improved performance for end users by minimizing the resources they need to download.

-By using Tailwind alone to build the componenents of the USWDS, we’re able to ship only 123 KB.
+By using Tailwind alone to build the components of the USWDS, we’re able to ship only 123 KB.
 If we use fewer components, we ship even less!

 Enhanced Developer Experience